UOW logo

 In this video, Associate Professor Sarah K. Howard reflects on AI and education and what it means for the ways we as educators should be thinking about and designing for learning, teaching, and assessment.

-Considering the pace AI is evolving, it is important to recognise that it will be very difficult to design assessments that are completely AI-proof.
-Suggestions such as asking students to refer to events in the last two years, or to include specific references in their writing, count on the deficiencies of a specific generative AI tool and are not effective long-term solutions.
+Considering the pace AI is evolving, it is critical to recognise that it will be very difficult to design assessments that are completely AI-proof.
 Although we cannot “design out” cheating entirely, designing quality assessment goes hand-in-hand with developing our students’ digital literacy capabilities and facilitating their academic integrity education (Refer to The role of quality assessment design in strengthening academic integrity).
-For potential tips and mitigation strategies to different assessment types, including quizzes, examinations, written tasks, coding tasks etc, see Generative artificial intelligence and assessment security.

 The most critical thing is to have an open and honest conversation with your students about ChatGPT and other generative AI.
 It is quite likely that your students will have already heard about it, some may have even tried it.
 There is a lot of misinformation around it, though, and we play a key role in helping our student build their digital literacy and use artificial intelligence in an appropriate and ethical manner.